kamiljaved/OS-Lab/README.md

 3. Implementing a shell (command lind interpreter)
 4. Implementing the MLFQ+Lottery scheduler in xv6
 5. 1.
 Adding an exception for null pointer dereferencing in xv6
+5. 2.
+Implementing a memory allocator for the heap of a user-level process
+6. Rearranging the xv6 address space to place the stack at the high end
+7. Adding kernel threads to xv6
+8.

 ---